lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 **Few-shot prompting.** Give two or three worked examples of input → output.
 This is by far the most reliable technique for enforcing a format, and it usually beats describing the format in words.
 If you need commit messages in a house style, showing three real ones works better than a paragraph of rules.

 **Chain-of-thought.** Asking the model to work through steps before answering improves multi-step reasoning.
 The mechanism is worth understanding: the intermediate tokens become part of the context for the tokens that follow, so the model is conditioning on its own partial work.
-It is not "thinking harder" — it is giving itself more relevant context.
+It is not "thinking harder", it is giving itself more relevant context.

 **Output format specification.** Ask for JSON, a table, or a fixed template when the output will be consumed by anything other than a human reading prose.
 This is the technique that makes AI output composable with the rest of your tooling.